individuo7/Hogan-Build/readme.md

 2. Select Hogan as Build System Tools > Build System > Hogan
 3. Compile a .mustache file (Ctrl-B)
 4. See compiled js file in the same directory

+You can access templates with *templates* variable in your javascript files